YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

          indentation and line length will be preserved, giving a scroll bar if necessary for the browser window

    more text

+.. todo:: in line formatting for web docs isn't exclusive to v2,

+   but it does raise the question of if we should be doing something to prevent v1 descriptions being treated as raw RST.

 Dumping to JSON